RunestoneInteractive/thinkcspy/_sources/Strings/Exercises.rst

    Of course, that's not quite right because Ouack and Quack are misspelled.
    Can you fix it?

     .. actex:: ex_8_2

 #.

     .. tabbed:: q3

         .. tab:: Question

            Assign to a variable in your program a triple-quoted string that contains your favorite paragraph of text - perhaps a poem, a speech, instructions to bake a cake, some inspirational verses, etc.

            Write a function that counts the number of alphabetic characters (a through z, or A through Z) in your text and then keeps track of how many are the letter 'e'.
 Your function should print an analysis of the text like this::

                Your text contains 243 alphabetic characters, of which 109 (44.8%) are 'e'.

            .. actex:: ex_8_3

+              def count(p):
+                  # your code here

         .. tab:: Answer

             .. activecode:: q3_answer

                 def count(p):
                     lows = "abcdefghijklmnopqrstuvwxyz"
                     ups =  "ABCDEFGHIJKLMNOPQRSTUVWXYZ"

                     numberOfe = 0
                     totalChars = 0
                     for achar in p: